Rita’s blog for lovers of real food

 Try this easy recipe for venison casserole.
 It doesn’t take long to prepare and is sure to become a family favourite.

-Adapt the recipe according to your food list and quantities – you can use other meats or chicken instead.
+Metabolic Balance® followers: adapt the recipe according to your food list and quantities – you can use other meats or chicken instead.

 Venison Casserole (serves 2)

 8-10 shallots,* peeled or 2 small/medium red onions, peeled and chopped